 For function-call inputs, specify a time-vector indicating when events occur.

-The time vector must be of data type double and monotonically increasing.
+The time vector data type must be double and monotonically increasing.

 All time data must be integer multiples of the model sample time.